You see a check-in, and you want to reply as a brewery, but wondering how the otherside will react. What's the best way to handle this situation?

 When leaving a public comment, the best to do is the thank the user for their review, but not press them to sign up for a mailing list, or asking for personal information, etc. Sometimes this can be seen a "spam" activity, but get familiar with your audience before making these decisions.
 Also - don't automate your responses to users.
 Be genuine, and not copy and paste the same message over and over again.
 This can lead to annoyance and user blocking your account from interacting.

-Note: Parts of this document we taken from Yelp's How to Respond as Business: https://biz.yelp.com/support/responding_to_reviews
+Note: Parts of this document were taken from Yelp's How to Respond as Business: https://biz.yelp.com/support/responding_to_reviews